UF-Carpentry/website/_pages/code-of-conduct.md

 ## Enforcement

 Community members and workshop participants who are asked to stop any harassing or discriminatory behavior are expected to comply immediately.
-This applies to all of our workshops and events, as well as interactions that take place online, across e-mail, etherpad, social media, etc.
+This applies to all of our workshops and events, as well as interactions that take place online, across e-mail, Etherpad, social media or in any other medium.

-If someone engages in behavior that violates this code of conduct, they may be warned, asked to leave the event or premises, and/or reported to other organizations for further investigation and sanctions (including, but not limited to The Carpentries Code of Conduct Committee, the University of Florida, or law enforcement).
+If someone engages in behavior that violates this code of conduct, they may be warned, asked to leave the event or premises, or reported to other organizations for further investigation and sanctions (including, but not limited to The Carpentries Code of Conduct Committee, the University of Florida, or law enforcement).

 If you are being harassed, notice that someone else is being harassed, or have any concerns, please let us know through one or more of these reporting options:

 **(Do note that some of contacts may be UF employees who are mandatory reporters.
-If you have concerns about privacy or escalation of certain incidents, you may wish to use the anonymous form or check with the instrutor or organizer of the event before reporting.)**
+If you have concerns about privacy or escalation of certain incidents, you may wish to use the anonymous form or check with the instructor or organizer of the event before reporting.)**

 * an instructor or organizer for a workshop event
 * this [anonymous google form](***)